Jetlike structures in low-mass binary neutron star merger remnants: Introduction

 Jet formation from NS remnants however remains an open problem.
 These NS remnants generally do not have the required ergosphere for the BZ mechanism,\footnote{However, see \cite{Tsokaros:2019mlz,Tsokaros:2020qju} for extreme examples of NSs with an ergosphere.} however the large reservoir of rotational energy of the star ($\sim 10^{53} \textup{erg}$) can in principle be sufficient to power a sGRB, if it can be efficiently extracted via magnetic processes \cite{Usov1992,Ciolfi:2018tal,Ciolfi:2019fie,Bucciantini:2011kx}.
 Slowly decaying ``X-ray plateaus", lasting $10^2-10^5$s, in the soft X-ray afterglow of a subset of sGRBs have been cited as evidence for continuous energy injection from a magnetar central engine \cite{Ciolfi:2018tal,Rowlinson:2013ue,Zhang:2000wx} (although no such plateau was observed in the afterglow of GRB 170817 \cite{LIGOScientific:2017zic,Margalit:2017dij}).
 The timescales are significantly larger than the accretion timescale for a stellar mass BH, while the X-ray emission could be explained by spin down radiation from a NS~\cite{Jordana-Mitjans:2022gxy}.
 However, several alternative explanations (e.g. \cite{Strang:2019piq,Oganesyan:2020,Dereli-Begue:2022clf,Ciolfi:2014yla}) for these features have been proposed which are compatible with the BH + disk model.
+The additional energy injection from a magnetar remnant increases the energy of the quasi-isotropic ejecta and the associated kilonova, producing stronger radio emission at late-times \cite{Metzger:2013cha}.
+The non-detection of such late-time radio emission has been used to rule out a magnetar remnant central engine for some sGRBs \cite{Metzger:2013cha,Horesh:2016dah,Fong:2016orv}.
+Conversely, other authors have argued that, given the uncertainties in the physical parameters, radio observations of sGRB afterglows remain broadly compatible with magnetar remnants \cite{Liu:2019fgl}.

 The main challenge for the magnetar central engine model is the requirement for a relatively baryon-free environment to launch the jet.
 Neutrino radiation from the NS remnant and / or magnetic processes produce an isotropic baryon wind in addition to the dynamical ejecta \cite{Dessart:2008zd,Siegel:2017nub}, and the resulting baryon pollution may limit the maximum terminal Lorentz factor of the jet to $\mathcal{O}(10)$ \cite{Sarin:2020gxb}, less than the typical $\gtrsim 100$ which is required.
 It has also been argued that if a jet does launch from a magnetar remnant it needs to do so within $\leq 100$ms post-merger to avoid the jet becoming choked by the wind \cite{Murguia-Berthier:2014pta}.